 Two years after I started investing, the market tanked and took half of my 401(k) balance with it.
-Fortunately, it was a tiny bit of money at the time, otherwise I would’ve been crying like a baby without knowing what to do next.
+Fortunately, it was a small amount of money at the time, otherwise I would’ve been crying like a baby without knowing what to do next.
 I had little investing experience.

 During the downturn, I also opened a brokerage account and bought a few stocks, but I wasn’t investing.
 Rather, I was speculating and learned some valuable lessons in that arena.

 In 2009, I decided to get more educated about investing and play a more active role in my investments.
 I took it upon myself to learn about investing as much as possible: I read some books.
 I learned about the market and the mutual funds in my plan.
 It’s amazing what you can learn on your own when you put your mind to it.